Googolaire/TheTechSociety/README.md

 If you want to make a long-lasting impact on the Internet. it only takes a commit ment to our Tech Society

-Currently, Every commit you make to our society is worth 0.0000018 BTC each transaction hash will be shared on the roster with your name.
-Only 0.018 BTC is in the community bank given by our sponsor https://devs4rent.com
+Currently, Every commit you make to our society is worth 0.0000018 BTC paid out weekly each transaction hash will be shared on the roster with your name.
+Only 0.018 BTC is in the community bank given by our sponsor https://devs4rent.com  <strong>first Contributed first Awarded Meaning first come first serve When it comes to earnings from the community bank.
+This is a competition and a community. not a job If you fail to make a free contribution to the Community at least every 30 days you will be revoked from Further Participation Bare Minnimue Commit-ment Won't be rewarded</strong>

 List of things you can commit to start earning btc small chuncks of BTC